Skip to main content

 6. No reduction for summer housing charges will be made for cancellations occurring during the last two weeks of the summer session.

-7. Failure to claim the assigned housing space by 12:00 noon on the second day of classes will result in cancellation of the contract unless prior notification is received by University Housing Services.
+7. Failure to claim the assigned housing space by noon on the second day of classes will result in cancellation of the contract unless prior notification is received by University Housing Services.
 The student will be held responsible for full room charges for the entire Summer Session.

 9. Residence Hall contract cancellation charges for first-time Illinois State University students receiving Title IV financial aid are in compliance with Public Act 102-325, the Higher Education Amendments.
 Examples of the residence hall cancellation charges for Title IV recipients are available upon request from Illinois State University, University Housing Services, Campus Box 2600, Normal, IL 61790-2600.

-A contract cancellation fee appeal request is a formal written petition to obtain a release from the contract cancellation charges outlined in the Cancellation Policy (refer to Section E).
-Students who experience significant changes in circumstances beyond their control which prevent them from fulfilling the terms of the contract and which cannot be resolved within the residence halls system, may obtain a Contract Cancellation Fee Appeal Form from University Housing Services.
-Contract Cancellation Fee Appeal Requests must be sent to the attention of the Assistant Director at Illinois State University, University Housing Services, Campus Box 2600, Normal, IL 61790-2600 or via email to Housing@IllinoisState.edu.
-The request will be reviewed, and a decision will be communicated to the student via email.
+10. A Contract Cancellation Fee Appeal is a formal written petition to obtain a release from the contract cancellation charges outlined in the tables above.
+The Contract Cancellation Fee appeal process is for students who experience significant changes in circumstances beyond their control that prevent them from fulfilling the terms of the University Housing Contract and which cannot be resolved within the University Housing system.
+A Contract Cancellation Fee Appeal form may be obtained from the University Housing Services office or the University Housing Services website.
+Contract Cancellation Fee Appeal should be sent to the attention of the Assignments Supervisor at Illinois State University, University Housing Services, Campus Box 2600, Normal, IL 61790-2600 or by email at Housing@IllinoisState.edu.
+The request will be reviewed, and a decision will be communicated to the student in writing.

-The student shall deliver possession of said key to an authorized University official immediately upon termination of the student’s right to occupy the residence hall room to which said key provides access or otherwise immediately upon demand of such official.
+A room and, if applicable, apartment, suite, and mailbox keys shall be issued to each resident.
+The keys shall remain University property loaned or licensed to the assigned student so long as the student may rightfully occupy the room or apartment to which said key(s) provide access.
+The resident shall not deliver, surrender, or otherwise relinquish possession of the room or apartment key(s) to any unauthorized individual or permit the key(s) to be duplicated or modified.
+Unauthorized possession, duplication, or modification of said key(s) may be grounds for university disciplinary action and/or criminal prosecution.
+The student shall deliver possession of said key(s) to an authorized University official immediately upon termination of the student's right to occupy the room or apartment to which said key(s) provides access or otherwise immediately upon demand of such official.
 Violation of any provision in this paragraph may be grounds for declaring the student in breach of the contract or other action by the University.
-Loss of the room key will result in a core change for which the student will be billed.
+Loss of any issued key(s) will result in a core change(s) for which the student will be billed.

-H. Damage and Liability
+I. Damage and Liability

 The Resident shall be responsible for all damages to the premises, furnishings, or appliances within said room or apartment or use of any common areas and will pay all charges upon receiving a bill for any damage.